 The farmhouse and grounds are open year round to the public.
-Picnicking, hiking, and birdwatching are just a few of the activities possible at Sheep Hill.
-The farmhouse contains a lending library and local history and nature exhibit and classroom space as well as binoculars, field guides and other tools for loan while on the grounds.
+Picnicking, hiking, and bird watching are just a few of the activities possible at Sheep Hill.
+A classroom space is stocked with binoculars, field guides and other materials for loan while on the grounds.
 We also have regular seasonal events including Full Moon Hikes, Firefly Hikes, Star gazing, Kids Nature Programs, Tracking workshops, Full Moon Snow Shoe Hikes, and Back Country Skiing.
 The farmhouse is open Monday through Friday, 9am to 5pm and the grounds are open from dawn to dusk seven days a week.

 The Mary & Craig Lewis Center for Nature and Rural Heritage

 The farmhouse dates from the early 19th century and is home to the WRLF offices, a lending library, meeting space, accessible bathrooms, and Sheep Hill nature and history exhibits.
 Programs offered throughout the year include full-moon snowshoe outings, firefly hikes, bird and butterfly walks, ecological landscaping and rural heritage events.